LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 [Colors.jl]: https://github.com/JuliaGraphics/Colors.jl/blob/9c55e4a5f787771239eb6bff5c0ec061029c4f00/src/conversions.jl#L777

 All the pixels now have a value between 0 and 1.
 Next we need to threshold values so that the values are either 0 or 1.
-We could apply a simple threshold over the whole picture e.g. `blackwhite = gray .< 0.8`.
+We could apply a single threshold over the whole picture e.g. `blackwhite = gray .< 0.8`.
-A more intelligent method is to use the adaptive thresholding technique provided by the [ImageBinarization.jl][ImageBinarization.jl] package.
+A better method is the adaptive thresholding technique provided by the [ImageBinarization.jl][ImageBinarization.jl] package.
+This does an intelligent local thresholding.
 From the documentation:
 > If the value of a pixel is $t$ percent less than the average of an $s×s$ window of pixels centered around the pixel, then the pixel is set to black, otherwise it is set to white.